 If we have learned anything in the past 25 years, it is that all bets are off with conference championship games.
 If we are lucky, we may see some amazing games and have a clear College Football Playoff picture after this weekend is over.

 And if we're really lucky, one of them may replace one of the games on this list.
 However, they have a really high bar to reach.
-For instance, Alabama's comeback against Georgia last year was special, but the 2018 SEC Championship Game was not one of the five greatest conference title games of all time.
+For instance, Oklahoma's overtime win over Baylor last year was special, but the 2019 Big 12 Championship Game was not one of the five greatest conference title games of all time.
 Here they are in all their glory.

 5. Alabama 28, Florida 21 – 1992 SEC Championship